 If you are a nurse and wish to see the world, you are very lucky.
-International travel nursing has become big business with lots of opportunities.
+International travel nursing - or plain travel nursing in the US - has become big business with lots of opportunities.

 Nursing is a great profession to be able to see other countries.
 Many countries are in a severe nursing shortage right now and travel nurse staffing concerns are making it very easy to come in and work.